jakep3/Project-1-CTD---Jake-Philpott/README.md

 ![](17.jpg)

-Figure 15: The Depth Vs Speed of sound for different latitudes, at a constant longitude.
+Figure 15: The Depth Vs Speed of sound for different latitudes, at a constant longitude [2].
 At equator, warm water at surface.
 Far from equator, cold water at surface.

 CONCLUSIONS